top of page

 The Skee-Ball Alley Company

 Having a hunch that this new game would be a hit, Simpson filed for a patent, and it was granted in 1908.
 His licensing partners, John W. Harper and William Nice Jr., created the Skee-Ball Alley Company in 1909.
-Quickly afterward, Skee-Ball lanes started showing up in Philadelphia, along the Atlantic City Boardwalk and other areas of the country.
+Quickly afterward, Skee-Ball lanes started showing up in Philadelphia, along the Atlantic City Boardwalk, and other areas of the country.

 The J.D.
 Este Company

 Here is where Skee-Ball's history truly gets interesting.
 Enter Jonathan Dickinson Este, who, until quite recently, was credited as the founder of Skee-Ball.
 The old story goes that Este created the game for his children using wooden materials from his father's lumber business.
-However, this was recently debunked when it was discovered Simpson was the one who filed for the original patent.
+However, this was recently debunked when it was discovered that Simpson was the one who filed for the original patent.

 Este was a much more shrewd and successful marketer than his predecessors and advertised the game aggressively in print media.
 This led to the game spreading across the country and gaining popularity by 1915.